Quick answer

 What Color Combinations Do German Shepherds Come In?

-German Shepherds are usually black and red, black and tan, black and silver, or black and cream.
-You may find these color combinations in four unique patterns.
+Most German Shepherds land in one of four pairings: black and red, black and tan, black and silver, or black and cream.
+Those colors then show up in four distinct patterns.

-The first pattern is bicolor, where the dog is mostly black but for tan, red, or cream markings on the head, leg, and chest.
+First is bicolor.
+The dog reads as mostly black, with tan, red, or cream markings on the head, legs, and chest.

-The second pattern is saddleback, in which the black color covers the back and sides of the dog like a saddle.
-The rest of the dog’s body is usually cream, red, or tan, and you might find some black markings on the dog’s head.
+Second is the saddleback, where black drapes across the back and sides like a saddle.
+The rest of the body runs cream, red, or tan, often with a little black scattered on the head.

 Tips on Taking Care of a German Shepherd